 - Flush gutters with a hose to verify they drain freely to the downpipe

-- Check for gutter sag — sections that have pulled away from the fascia board or lost their fall toward the downpipe (water pools in sagged sections rather than draining)
+- Check for gutter sag — sections that have pulled away from the fascia board or lost their fall toward the downpipe, since water pools in sagged sections rather than draining

-- Inspect joints and end caps for gaps or separation — UAE heat cycling (0°C winter nights to 50°C summer days) stresses PVC gutter joints and seals
+- Inspect joints and end caps for gaps or separation — UAE heat cycling (cool winter nights to well over 45°C summer days) stresses PVC gutter joints and seals over time

 Step 2 — Downpipe Inspection and Clearance

 Downpipes are the most critical component in a rainstorm — they are the only route for large volumes of water to leave the roof.
-A downpipe blocked with compacted debris will cause the connected gutter to overflow within minutes in a heavy UAE storm.
+A downpipe blocked with compacted debris will cause the connected gutter to overflow within minutes in a heavy UAE storm, even if the gutter channel itself is perfectly clear.

 Testing a downpipe is straightforward: feed a hose directly into the downpipe entry and turn the water on full.
 The water should emerge freely from the bottom.
-If it backs up, the downpipe is blocked — typically at a bend or at the base where debris accumulates.
+If it backs up, the downpipe is blocked, typically at a bend or at the base where debris accumulates and compacts over time.

 Step 3 — Roof Drain Inspection (Flat Roof Villas)

 Many UAE villas have flat or low-pitch roof sections with internal roof drains rather than external gutters.
-These drains — typically covered with a domed grate — must be kept clear of debris.
-A blocked roof drain on a flat roof section creates a growing pond of water that will eventually find its way through the flat roof membrane, usually at rooflights, parapet walls or where the membrane has aged.
+These drains, typically covered with a domed grate, must be kept clear of debris.
+A blocked roof drain on a flat roof section creates a growing pond of water that will eventually find its way through the flat roof membrane, usually at rooflights, parapet walls or where the membrane has aged and cracked.

-In the UAE, flat roof sections that are not regularly inspected accumulate bird waste, dust and polythene debris.
-Before rain season, clear all roof drain covers and verify the drain body below is not blocked.
+Flat roof sections that are not regularly inspected accumulate bird waste, dust and windblown plastic debris over a dry summer.
+Before rain season, clear all roof drain covers and verify the drain body below is not blocked, and consider a second overflow drain if your villa only has a single primary drain point on any given roof section — a common gap on older properties.

 Step 4 — Check Roof Junctions and Flashing

 Flashing is the metal or bituminous seal at the junction between the roof surface and a vertical element — parapet walls, chimney stacks, AC unit bases, skylights and wall junctions.
-In UAE properties, thermal expansion and contraction over summer stresses flashing seals.
+In UAE properties, thermal expansion and contraction over summer puts real stress on flashing seals year after year.
 Check for lifted edges, gaps or cracking in the sealant.
-Even a small gap is a water entry point in a heavy storm.
+Even a small gap is a genuine water entry point once a heavy storm arrives, and flashing failures are one of the most common causes of ceiling staining that owners initially misdiagnose as a plumbing leak.

 Gutter Repair Costs in UAE 2026